Michionlion/roundar-chart/README.md

 `dataset` must be a list of data points.
 Each data point must be an object with keys that must match column identifiers from `axes`.
 Any extra keys in that object are added as attributes to the shape's `<path>` element.

-`opt` is an optional options object and has the following default values:
+`options` is an optional options object and has the following default values:

 ```typescript
 const defaults = {